MySportsFeeds/sportimus-prime/README.md

 * It will provide the integrated means to access the MysportsFeeds API.
 A valid API key will be needed to enable access, which can be obtained via http://www.mysportsfeeds.com.
 * All data will be persisted in a local database, acquired from the MySportsFeeds API.
 * All of the initially developed services will be free, but future PREMIUM services/features may require the purchase of an additional license key to unlock.
 * **YOU MAY NOT** use this project and its services to share or otherwise redestribute the data, or compete with the MySportsFeeds API in any way.
-Anyone found to be violating this condition will have their MySportsFeeds access revoked.
+Anyone found to be violating this condition will have their MySportsFeeds access revoked and possible subsequent legal action.

 # Code Stack
 Backend: